Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Volume

-Reception and dinner need a different volume than a party phase.
+Reception and dinner need a different volume from a party phase.
 Professional planning prevents live music from overpowering conversations.

 Setup & schedule